khoitd1997/custom_fedora/README.md

 A good strategy is to clone the [fedora-kickstarts repo](4) into the same dir as this repo and then modify it in there.

+You can also put all the files you want to include into a folder inside fedora-kickstarts named user_file, it will be available at /usr/share/user_file on the installed distro.

 For more info and workflow check the documentation above about making your own kickstart.

 ```shell